VEAJAY/VEAJAY/README.md

 I've been enjoying coding ever since I made my first video game at the age of 14!
 How many middle-school kids can do that! 😎 Througout the years, I've shifted gears over to application development, ideally for the front end.
 If you're looking for a problem-solver, let's chat!

-- ⭐ I'm currently learning `React Native` with the `Expo Framework`
+- ⭐ I'm currently learning `Next.js`
 - 🎓 Bachelors of Science in Software Engineering
 - 🎮 Gameplay designer using Unreal Engine 5
 - 💪 Love to excercise and learn new skills in my free time